chanzuckerberg/single-cell-explorer/dev_docs/cxg.md

 ### Other Corpora fields

-All other Corpora schema fields will be encoded into a CXG using the conventions defined in the [Corpora Schema](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/2.0.0/corpora_schema.md).
+All other Corpora schema fields will be encoded into a CXG using the conventions defined in the [Corpora Schema 2.0.0](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/2.0.0/corpora_schema.md).
 For example, fields in `AnnData.obs` will be encoded in the CXG `obs`array as defined [above](#obs-and-var).

-### Compatibility with CXG 0.1.0
+### Compatibility with Corpora Schema 1.1.0

-For backwards compatibility and continuity with CXG version 0.1.0, the following MUST be implemented.
+For backwards compatibility and continuity with Corpora Schema 1.1.0, the following MUST be implemented.

 #### Presentation Hints
-* The [Corpora `title`](https://github.com/chanzuckerberg/single-cell-curation/blob/2dc6a6f7ea342715d8a400a3cead29c691745df7/schema/1.1.0/corpora_schema.md#presentation-metadata) value MUST be saved in the `cxg_properties.title` field.
+* The [Corpora Schema 1.1.0 `title`](https://github.com/chanzuckerberg/single-cell-curation/blob/2dc6a6f7ea342715d8a400a3cead29c691745df7/schema/1.1.0/corpora_schema.md#presentation-metadata) value MUST be saved in the `cxg_properties.title` field.
-* The [Corpora `color_map`](https://github.com/chanzuckerberg/single-cell-curation/blob/2dc6a6f7ea342715d8a400a3cead29c691745df7/schema/1.1.0/corpora_schema.md#presentation-hints), when present in the dataset, MUST be saved in the `cxg_category_colors` field and NOT in the `corpora` field.
+* The [Corpora Schema 1.1.0 `color_map`](https://github.com/chanzuckerberg/single-cell-curation/blob/2dc6a6f7ea342715d8a400a3cead29c691745df7/schema/1.1.0/corpora_schema.md#presentation-hints), when present in the dataset, MUST be saved in the `cxg_category_colors` field and NOT in the `corpora` field.
-* The [Corpora SUMMARY `project_link`](https://github.com/chanzuckerberg/single-cell-curation/blob/2dc6a6f7ea342715d8a400a3cead29c691745df7/schema/1.1.0/corpora_schema.md#presentation-hints), if present, MUST be saved in the `cxg_properties.about` field.
+* The [Corpora Schema 1.1.0 SUMMARY `project_link`](https://github.com/chanzuckerberg/single-cell-curation/blob/2dc6a6f7ea342715d8a400a3cead29c691745df7/schema/1.1.0/corpora_schema.md#presentation-hints), if present, MUST be saved in the `cxg_properties.about` field.

 Where these values differ in the final CXG, the `cxg_properties` values WILL take precedence.